Requirements for Condemned Houses Texas

 • Understanding Texas Tenant Rights: Landlords must ensure tenants know their rights under Texas tenant laws, especially about unsafe housing.

-• Temporary Housing Permits: Before leasing, temporary housing permits should be secured.
-These ensure health and safety standards are met.
+• Temporary Housing Permits: Temporary housing permits should be secured before leasing.
+These permits ensure that health and safety standards are met.

 • Risk and Contracts: Landlords and tenants need clear contracts that outline duties and potential liabilities related to the property’s condition.